Demographic history of Bačka: Historical preview

-Entire (historical) Bačka
+Historical Bačka

 1715

-According to the Austrian census from 1715, there were 58 settlements in Bačka (excluding 18 settlements from military frontier).
-The largest places in Bačka in this time were Baja (with 237 recorded houses) and Futog (with 137 recorded houses).
+According to the Austrian 1715 census, there were 58 settlements in Bačka (excluding 18 settlements from military frontier), with largest being Baja (with 237 recorded houses) and Futog (with 137 recorded houses).

 This census recorded all inhabitants of Bačka that had to pay taxes to authorities, excluding those that were not obligated to pay taxes (for example people that did not have their own house or people that served as soldiers in the military frontier) as well as those that were hiding from authorities with goal to avoid tax paying.

-The 1715 census did not recorded ethnicity or language of the citizens, but analysis of names and surnames of the people from census results provided data about approximate ethnic composition of the area, which was as follows:
+The 1715 census did not record ethnicity or language of the citizens, but analysis of names and surnames of the people from census results provided data about approximate ethnic composition of the area, which was as follows: